Eastern ground parrot financial offset project: a case study

 Habitat restoration works

-Scientific evaluation has shown that paper bark trees (Melaleuca quinquenervia) are encroaching on the 150 hectares of heathland found in Mt Coolum National Park.
-This is due to changes in local fire management regimes and the introduction of drainage lines—altering the natural hydrology of the area.
+Scientific research has showed paper bark trees (Melaleuca quinquenervia) are encroaching on the heathland ecosystem found in Mt Coolum National Park.
+This is due to changes in local fire management regimes and the historic introduction of drainage lines—altering the natural hydrology of the area.

-Mechanical removal of a number of these native trees is proposed to restore the heathland habitat for the ground parrot in the Marcoola section of the national park.
-This will require the limited use of herbicides through stem injection or direct application to cut stumps to prevent the paper bark trees from re-shooting.
+Mechanical removal of a number of these native trees has been undertaken to restore the heathland habitat for the ground parrot in the national park.
+This process included the limited use of herbicides, through stem injection or direct application to cut stumps, to prevent the paper bark trees from re-shooting.

-A 20-year fire management plan has been developed to ensure the long-term conservation of the heathland ecosystem, that will include some fire trail construction and maintenance of existing tracks.
-Targeted removal of paper bark trees will allow fire management to be conducted safely in that area.
+A 20-year fire management plan has been developed to ensure the long-term conservation of the heathland ecosystem – this investment includes some fire trail construction and maintenance of existing tracks.

-Consultation about this proposed offset project has included local community groups, Sunshine Coast Council, the Department of Transport and Main Roads and the Sunshine Coast Airport.
-The project also has the support of the Kabi Kabi First Nations People.
+Consultation on this offset project included local community groups and has the support of the Kabi Kabi First Nations People.

-An environmental management plan has been developed to ensure impacts to the broader national park area are minimised.
+An environmental management plan has been developed to ensure potential impacts to the broader national park are managed.

 Implementation

-The Kabi Kabi First Nations People will be involved throughout the project to ensure that cultural heritage is protected during the operation.
+The Kabi Kabi First Nations People will be involved throughout the project to ensure that cultural heritage is protected during project delivery.

 Ongoing monitoring will be undertaken to assess post disturbance habitat recovery and eastern ground parrot use of the Special Management Area.